 Think about your theme and approach designers who are in line with your vision.
 For example, our cause against domestic violence is targeted at fellow Pacific Islanders.
 Therefore, most of our designers are of Pacific Islander heritage.

 The next step after confirming which designers will showcase at your show is to gather an army of talented people to make it all work.
 These include models, hairdressers, make-up artists, photographers, videographers, performers and entertainers.
 Plan regular rehearsals with them, especially for your models who will be walking the runway.

 Behind the scenes of the fashion show is a lot of administration work.
 Such as determining how much you will sell your general admission and VIP tickets for so that you’re able to cover as much of the expenses as possible.

 The other important aspects to remember are the music for the catwalk and interval, program for the day of the event, audio visual, decorations, food and drinks.
 Also, get the word out there as soon as possible so advertise and market your event frequently on social media, radio and TV where possible.

 Make sure you have valid licenses in place such as those to serve food, alcohol and a Blue Card to work with minors who are under 18 years old.
 It’s also handy if a team member is a qualified First Aid giver in case any emergency arises.
 Make sure you have insurance that will cover the show such as Public Liability and Professional Indemnity.

-You may be tired and fatigued when show time comes around due to the amount of work involved in putting it altogether.
-So, remember to relax because the day will get very hectic and stressful as things may not go to plan.
-Lastly, enjoy every minute of the show because it goes too quickly.
+You may be tired and fatigued when show time comes around due to the amount of work involved in putting it altogether and leading up to the show itself.
+So, remember to relax and enjoy the day; keeping in mind that it will get very hectic, plus stressful, as things may not go to plan.
+Lastly, enjoy every minute of the show as it goes by way too quickly.

 “Clothes aren’t going to change the world, the women who wear them will,” fashion designer Anne Klein.